Zorroa/zorroa-js-frontend-library/README.md

 More information on deploy processes can be found on the wiki at https://wiki.zorroa.com/display/TECH/SDLC+Explained

+### SSL in Production

+The docker container can be configured to automatically pull SSL certificate files from a GCS bucket.
+To set this up create a bucket and upload a key.pem and cert.pem file to the bucket.
+When running the container set the GCLOUD_SSL_BUCKET env var.
+This env var should be the name of the bucket, optionally it can be the complete path to a folder within a bucket.
+Examples are "my-ssl-certs-bucket" or "my-configs-bucket/ssl-certs".

 ## Development Tools

 Our project will run in most standard JavaScript editors, including Atom and